 However, the ROI on this type of training is more difficult to measure than it may first appear.
 Given that the investment can be measured in pure monetary terms, companies tend to want to measure the return in the same way, but this is a flawed concept.
 Instead, businesses should assess ROI based on three different factors.

-Many of the benefits of this type of training can be broadly placed under the umbrella of ‘objectives’.
+Many of the benefits of this type of sales management training can be broadly placed under the umbrella of ‘objectives’.
 In simple terms, these are measurable things that you hope your sales team will achieve moving forward.
 Examples can include improved customer retention rates or increased acquisition of new customers.

 Ideally, it is best to aim sales training towards achieving specific objectives, rather basing everything on revenue.